pebonius/tilesurtr/README.md

 # tilesetteur
-test for tilesetting
+utility for my games for tilesetting and tilemapping

-Default tileset is "Town tiles" by Surt (https://opengameart.org/content/town-tiles), licensed under CC0.
+default tileset is "Town tiles" by Surt (https://opengameart.org/content/town-tiles), licensed under CC0.